-On-premises software was historically the only option available to companies looking for wholesale ERP software which made it more feasible for larger companies.
+On-premises software was historically the only option available to companies looking for wholesale ERP software which made it the only option for large and small companies.
 On-premises refers to software applications installed on-location on a client owned server.
 This requires up-to-date hardware and either internal or outsourced personnel for IT management.
 It also requires a bit of a larger initial investment when it comes to cost as companies buy the software licenses outright.

-Cloud software, which is sometimes referred to as hosted or SaaS, has gained in popularity over the past couple of years and provides a viable option for smaller companies.
+Cloud software, which is sometimes referred to as hosted or SaaS, is the implementation method of choice in today’s world among businesses and consumers alike.
 With cloud software, the information is physically stored off-premises at the vendors’ data centre and accessed via the cloud (or internet).
-Users may for example access the software through an RDP connection installed on their local machine which communicates with the servers off-site.
+Users access the software through various methods (such as RDP connection or a web-browser) which communicates with the servers off-site.
 With this method, license fees are broken down and paid for on a monthly basis and server/hardware management and IT maintenance are the responsibility of the vendor.

-Several factors influence which solution would be best for a company, such as; company size, infrastructure, available staff, number of users and budget, but the cloud solution may offer various benefits over on-premises, such as:
+Several factors influence which solution would be best for a company, such as; company size, infrastructure, available staff, number of users and budget, but for SMBs the cloud solution offers various benefits over on-premises, such as:

 - Faster deployment times as the server and hardware infrastructure is already set up by the vendor